graduateclimateconference/gcc2022/application.md

 ### Eligibility

-The GCC welcomes applications from graduate students conducting climate-related research in any discipline.
-We encourage abstract submissions from diverse fields such as atmospheric sciences, biology, environmental management, forestry and fisheries sciences, oceanography, communication, public policy studies, urban planning, public health, and any other climate-related disciplines.
+The GCC welcomes applications from graduate students conducting climate-related research in any discipline. __Eligible applicants must be enrolled in a graduate program in Fall 2022.__ We encourage abstract submissions from diverse fields such as atmospheric sciences, biology, environmental management, forestry and fisheries sciences, oceanography, communication, public policy studies, urban planning, public health, and any other climate-related disciplines.
 The research does not need to be complete and can include proposed research in its early stages.
 All participants are required to give a research presentation (oral presentation or poster) during the conference with limited spots available for oral presentations.
 We value and encourage the contributions from individuals from underrepresented groups in STEM.

 ### Application Instructions